SQLI-Morocco/Azure-Serverless/Readme.md

 Logic Apps is a serverless workflow offering from Azure.
 It has all the features of serverless technologies, such as consumption-based costing and unlimited scalability.
 Logic Apps helps us to build a workflow solution with ease using the Azure portal.
 Itprovides a drag and drop UI to create and configure the workflow.

-I our case , we are going to create a logic App with three activities :
+I our case, we are going to create a logic App with three activities:

-1. Storage Account Activity : Get data from the queue
+1. Storage Account Activity: Get data from the queue
-2. Send Grid Ativity  : Send alert emails containing the data coming form the first activity
+2. Send Grid Activity : Send alert emails containing the data coming from the first activity
-3. Storage Account Acitivity :  Delete message form the queue
+3. Storage Account Activity:  Delete message form the queue

 You can create a logic App directly in the portal or you can use Visual Studio 2019 or VS Code , in my case I'm using Visual studio 2019 with the designer plugin , to create my Logic App.

 ![image](/img/logicapp.jpg)

-Visual studio Create a ARM template to provision the Logic App ,you can use the script bellow to provison your Logic App
+Visual studio Create an ARM template to provision the Logic App ,you can use the script bellow to provision your Logic App
 <br>

 ``` bash